 Fresh stem bark juice is taken for rheumatism (Jain et al., 2010), while its latex is applied to alleviate toothaches (Kamble et al., 2010; Rokde & Pawar, 2013).
 The stem bark is also used to reduce fever (Padal et al., 2010).
 Additionally, leaves are applied to swollen areas to relieve pain and inflammation.
 The bark exhibits antibacterial properties and is traditionally used for treating eczema, scabies, and other bacterial skin infections, with its paste applied directly to affected areas.

 Phytochemistry of Haldinia cordifolia (Roxb.)

-Phytochemical compounds, including flavonoids and other secondary metabolites, have been linked to various biological activities such as anti-inflammatory, antimicrobial, and antioxidant properties (Prakash et al., 2015).
-The specific phytochemical compounds are detailed in Table 2 below.
+Phytochemical compounds, including flavonoids and other secondary metabolites, have been linked to various biological activities (Table 2) such as anti-inflammatory, antimicrobial, and antioxidant properties (Prakash et al., 2015).